JujuAdams/Chatterbox/docs/3.0/reference-option-getters.md

 |`optionIndex`|integer                           |Option to return the speaker data for                                                        |
 |`[default]`  |any                               |Default value to return if no valid speech is found.
 If not specified this is an empty string|

 This is an optional function that adds additional helpful parsing capabilities to Chatterbox.
-For `ChatterboxGetOptionSpeakerData()` to work properly, line of text in your Yarn file should be formatted like so:
+For `ChatterboxGetOptionSpeakerData()` to work properly, line of text in your ChatterScript file should be formatted like so:

 ```
 -> Speaker Name[additional speaker data]: The words that the speaker is saying.